 When it comes to a decision to proceed with a divorce, no one can make up your mind for you.
 Many professionals familiar with the divorce process see individuals every day who are considering divorce, but who have great difficulty making up their minds.
 Before you even begin the process you may want to consider the benefits of consulting a professional therapist or psychologist to help sort out the many complex emotions of divorce.
 If you come to a decision that filing for divorce is the right course for you, following the recommendations above will help you best prepare for divorce.

-Jersey Shore Family Law, The Law Offices of O’Toole & Gunteski, LLC is a top Family Law firm working primarily with clients in Monmouth and Ocean County.
+Jersey Shore Family Law, The Law Office of Darren C. O'Toole, LLC is a top Family Law firm working primarily with clients in Monmouth and Ocean County.
 We are located in Manasquan, NJ (Wall Township) and have been serving the area with collectively over 100 years of family law experience.

 Our attorneys are some of the most experienced in handling divorce in Monmouth and Ocean County, and we value your trust.
 We are dedicated to providing legal services with the attention, compassion, and direction that you and your family deserve.